-Dr. Marx uses the Waterlase® dental laser for many procedures done in his practice.
+Dr Marx uses the Waterlase® dental laser for many procedures in his practice.
 The Waterlase® uses “Hydrokinetic” energy to cut teeth and prepare soft tissue.
-Water droplets absorb the laser energy and become laser-energized water particles that, when directed at the tooth, rapidly remove enamel, dentin and decay.
+Water droplets absorb the laser energy and become laser-energized water particles that, when directed at the tooth, rapidly remove enamel, dentine and decay.
 The Waterlase® dental laser replaces the drill in many instances.
-It is highly effective in treating children and anxious patients, for no anesthetics are required.
+It is highly effective in treating children and anxious patients, therefore no anesthetics are required.

 The LaserSmile™ Dental Laser

 Dr Marx uses the LaserSmile™ Dental Laser mostly for teeth whitening procedures.
 This laser can also be used for the effective reshaping of gums and/or soft tissue in the mouth.
 The LaserSmile also uses “Hydrokinetic” energy to cut through soft tissue.
 The LaserSmile™ teeth whitening system requires the use of their LaserSmile diode laser.
 The emission spectrum of this light unit is very precise.
 Its emission lies in the 798 to the 815nm range which is part of the near-infrared region of the electromagnetic spectrum.